JuliaSparse/Pardiso.jl/README.md

 This section discusses some more advanced usage of `Pardiso.jl`.

-For terminology in this section please refer to the [PARDISO 6.0 manual](http://www.pardiso-project.org/manual/manual.pdf) and the [MKL PARDISO section](https://software.intel.com/en-us/node/470282).
+For terminology in this section please refer to the [ProjectPardiso manual](http://www.pardiso-project.org/manual/manual.pdf) and the [MKL PARDISO section](https://software.intel.com/en-us/node/470282).

 After using functionality in this section, calls should no longer be made to the `solve` functions but instead directly to the function